Is it possible to make friends with your shadow?

 What are we left with?

 Regrets.
 I knew right then and there I didn’t want a life filled with regrets; getting to the end of my life, looking back and seeing all that I missed because of fear.
 If you identify the parts of yourself that you criticize and dislike with compassion, courage and honesty, you will find answers.
 You can experience healing and wholeness to create the life you long for.
-The first step is recognizing the inner critic, naming it, and understanding you are not that voice.
+The first step is recognizing the inner critic and understanding you are not that voice.
 You can move forward in the direction you are called and experience happiness.

 The change was transformative.